UNINTER dramatically improved the student experience with high performance and thousands of ultra-low latency video lessons

 Faced with these challenges, UNINTER prepared itself for a future with more devices and a higher demand for connectivity, both of which will increase as 5G expands across the country.

 UNINTER entered into a partnership with Azion in 2017 to replace its legacy CDN with modern edge-native solutions, designed for high performance and 100% availability in its VOD (video on demand) application.

-With Azion Edge Caching, Edge Application enables content delivery acceleration through dozens of edge locations in Brazil, allowing UNINTER’s students to watch video lessons using any device.
+Complemented by microcache rules that can be built with Edge Caching, Edge Application enables content delivery acceleration through Azion Edge Network, allowing UNINTER’s students to watch video lessons using any device.
 These lessons are delivered with ultra-low latency, even in locations where the Internet connections are slow.